meredithkfwilliams/GoogleSheetsFitBitData/README.md

 1. Pull down data
    * On the spreadsheet, go to *FitBit -> refresh Tidbit Time data*
    * Watch in awe as data populates on the sheet

+1. OPTIONAL - Set up a trigger for your script to run periodically
+   * Script editor --> Resources --> All your triggers --> Add a new trigger for "refreshTimeSeries"